-Modifying existing MANET routing protocols to promote lower transmission power levels in order to increase network capacity and potentially higher throughput seen by applications is not a trivial nor viable solution.
+Existing routing protocols discussed in the mobile ad hoc networks (MANET) working group of the IETF [9] are designed to discover routes using flooding techniques at common-range maximum transmission power.
+These protocols are optimized to minimize the number of hops between source-destination pairs.
+Such a design philosophy favors connectivity to the detriment of potential power-savings and available capacity.
+Modifying existing MANET routing protocols to promote lower transmission power levels in order to increase network capacity and potentially higher throughput seen by applications, is not a trivial nor viable solution [4].
 For example, lowering the common transmission power forces MANET routing protocols to generate a prohibitive amount of signaling overhead to maintain routes in the presence of node mobility.
-Similarly, it is not possible to reduce the common transmission power to any value.
-There is a minimum transmission power beyond which nodes may become disconnected from other nodes in the network.
-Because of these characteristics, MANET routing protocols do not provide a suitable foundation for capacity-aware and power-aware routing in emerging wireless ad hoc networks.
+Similarly, there is a minimum transmission power beyond which nodes may become disconnected from other nodes in the network.
+Because of these characteristics MANET routing protocols do not provide a suitable foundation for capacity-aware and power-aware routing in emerging wireless ad-hoc networks.

-The main contribution of this paper is that it confirms the need to study, design, implement, and analyze new routing protocols based on variable-range transmission approaches that can exploit the theoretical power savings and improved capacity indicated by the results presented in this paper.
-The structure of this paper is as follows: Section 2 studies the impact of power control on the physical layer.
-In Section 3, we extend our analysis to the network layer and consider mobility.
-In particular, we investigate and model the signaling overhead of a common-range transmissionbased routing protocol considering both route discovery and route maintenance.
-In Section 4, we present numerical examples to further analyze the models derived in Sections 2 and 3.
-Section 5 discusses our results and their implication on the design of future protocols for wireless ad hoc networks.
-Finally, we present related work in Section 6 and some concluding remarks in Section 7
+The main contribution of this paper is that it confirms the need to study, design, implement and analyze new routing protocols based on variable-range transmission approaches that can exploit the theoretical power savings and improved capacity indicated by the results presented in this paper.
+The structure of this paper is as follows.
+Section II studies the impact of power control on the physical layer.
+In Section III, we extend our analysis to the network layer and consider mobility.
+In particular, we investigate and model the signaling overhead of a common-range transmission based routing protocol considering both route discovery and route maintenance.
+In Section IV, we present numerical examples to further analyze the models derived in Sections II and III.
+Section V discuses our results and their implication on the design of future protocols for wireless ad hoc networks.
+Finally, we present related work in Section VI and some concluding remarks in Section VII

-2 PHYSICAL CONNECTIVITY
+II.
+PHYSICAL CONNECTIVITY

-Vertices or nodes in M are allowed to use different transmission power levels P to communicate with other nodes in their neighborhood, $P{min} \leq P \leq P{max}$ .
-Connectivity from node $x_i$ transmitting at power $P_i$ to node $x_j$ exists if and only if $S_j > S_0$ , where $S_j$ is the received signal to interference ratio (SIR) at node j and $S_0$ is the minimum SIR necessary to receive a packet correctly.
-In this paper, we model the received signal using a traditional decay function of the transmitted power, e.g., $S_j \sim \frac{P_i}{|x_i - x_j|^\alpha}$ , where $2 \leq \alpha \leq 4$ .
-It is important to note that any propagation model can also be incorporated without modifying the applicability and
+Vertex or nodes in M are allowed to use different transmission power levels P to communicate with other nodes in their neighborhood, $P{min} \leq P \leq P{max}$.
+Connectivity from node x_i transmitting at power P_i to node x_j exists, if and only if $S_j > S_0$, where S_j is the received power at node j and S_0 is the minimum receive power necessary to receive a packet correctly.
+In this paper we model the received signal using a traditional decay function of the transmitted power, e.g., $S_j \sim \frac{P_i}{|x_i-x_j|^\alpha}$, where $2 \leq \alpha \leq 4$.
+It is important to note that any propagation model can also be incorporated without modifying the applicability and accuracy of the analysis and results that follow.
+In the rest of the paper we will use transmission range rather than transmission power for convenience.